Sheila-Mutai/Sheila-Mutai/README.md

 Hi, I'm @Sheila-Mutai,
-I am a recent graduate with expertise in HTML, CSS, Python, SQL, Data Science and Kotlin.
+I am a recent graduate with expertise in HTML, CSS, Python, SQL, Data Science, Cybersecurity and Kotlin.
 Passionate about developing innovative solutions and diving deep into the world of data.

 Skills and Technologies
 -Languages: HTML,Python, SQL and Kotlin.